 November 26, 2018

-This year I selected a new hunting spot (N41 37.7717 W078 22.46771) located just ¼ mile west of the Indian Run logging road south of Norwich and 1 mile short of the food plots located at the top of the mountain where the road splits off to the left toward Havens Run.
-Joe and I left the cabin at 5:08AM and at 5:20AM, he dropped me off ½- mile past the Gas Pad split and about a mile short of the food plots.
-I followed an established snow covered path for about ¼ mile to the West and hiked in toward what is now named Forbidden Hollow.
+This year I selected a new hunting spot (N41 37.7717 W078 22.46771) located just ¼ mile west of the Indian Run logging road south of Norwich and 1 mile short of the food plots at the top of the mountain where the road splits off to the left toward Havens Run.
+Joe and I left the cabin at 5:08AM and at 5:20AM, he dropped me off.
+I followed an established snow covered path for about ¼ mile to the west and hiked in toward what is now named Forbidden Hollow.
 I preciously placed reflective cat-eye thumb tacks on trees to help mark the path during my short walk in the dark.
 During my short hike it started to drizzle a slight mist.
-The weather was forecasted to be steady rain from 4AM until noon with winds blowing from the SSE.
+The weather was forecasted to be steady rain from 4AM until noon with 12 mph winds blowing from the SSE.
 There was about 6 to 12 inches of snow covering the ground.

-I got to my spot at 5:30AM (N41 37.7717 W078 22.46771).
-I was a set of three hemlocks growing out of one trunk.
-It was located just below a 20 foot bluff that spanned the width of a 350 yard clear-cut area.
-I set up my tree umbrella up and was sitting in a tree seat at ground level.
-My view was directly west and 160 yards across the clear-cut area to the Forbidden Creek.
+I got to my spot at 5:30AM.
+The hunting spot that I picked three days earlier was a set of three hemlocks growing out of one trunk.
+It was located just below and in front of a 20 foot bluff that spanned the width of a 350 yard clear-cut area.
+I set up my tree umbrella and was sitting in my “Millennium Treestands M300” tree seat near ground level.
+My view in front was directly west and 160 yards across the clear-cut area to the Forbidden Creek.
 The clear-cut area was littered with fallen trees and a few standing evergreens.
 On the other side of the creek was a wooded slope up to a ridge.
 On the other side of the ridge and over ½ mile away were others from the camp including Matt, Mark, Joe and Fred.
-From my spot I could see about 250 yards to the west and had about a 160 degree view from left to right.
+From my spot I could see about 250 to 275 yards to the west and had about a 160 degree view from left to right.
 It was still dark and the rain became heavier.
 It started with what sounded like a strong wind vortex traveling from my left down the hollow and knocking trees over as it traveled.
 It was like an invisible freight train was passing by.

-I heard the first shot of the day at 6:53AM.
+I heard the first shot of the day from miles away at 6:53AM.
 At about 7:30AM I heard someone coughing about 100 yards behind my right shoulder and on the top edge of the bluff to the northeast.
 I am pretty sure he saw me and I heard him using his radio to call someone.
 The rains got heavier and the hunter was gone by 8:40AM.
 I am sure he was soaking wet since he was sitting out in the open on a tree stump.

-At about 8:45AM I could see a deer about 250 yards west of me running along the other mountainside from left to right (north) and behind a stand of hemlocks.
+At about 8:45AM I briefly saw a deer about 260 yards away running along the opposing mountainside from left to right.
+It disappeared behind a stand of hemlocks.
 I did not see the deer come out the right side of the hemlocks.
-I could not tell if it was a doe or a buck.
+I couldn’t tell if it was a doe or a buck.

-At 9AM I communicated with Mark about my sighting.
-It was a steady rain now that lasted over an hour.
+At the 9AM radio check-in, I communicated with Mark about my sighting.
+It was a heavy steady rain now that lasted over an hour.

-At about 10:15AM I leaned in my seat to my right and I could see a doe lying in the snow across the creek on the opposing mountain side facing me at about 250 yards.
+At about 10:15AM I leaned to the right in my seat and I could see a doe lying in the snow across the creek on the opposing mountain side and facing me at about 250 yards.
 She was hidden in my normal sitting position by some trees.
-I watched her for about 30 minutes and by 10:55AM she was gone.
+I watched her off and on for about 30 minutes and by 10:55AM she was gone.

 The rain slowed down to a steady drizzle.
-I scanned the mountain side for about 15 minutes until I spotted 2 deer moving to the right of the hemlocks and just above where the doe was lying.
-It took about another 5 minutes until I could see that one was a buck.
-They were about 240 yards away and very slowly making their way to the right and slightly down slope.
+I scanned the other mountain side for about 10 minutes until I spotted 2 deer to the right of the stand of hemlocks and just above where the doe was lying.
+It took about another 5 minutes until I could see that one of the deer was a buck.
+They were about 270 yards away and were very slowly making their way to the right and slightly down slope.
 The doe seemed to follow the buck while staying 10 to 20 yards behind.
 I never had a clear shot at the buck because most of his body was constantly was behind trees as he moved.
-After another 10 minutes the buck was in clear sight and was facing me with his head down while foraging with his left hoof in the snow while looking for food.
+After another 10 minutes the buck was in clear sight at about 225 yards and was facing me down-hill with his head down while scraping the snow away with his front hoof while foraging for food.
 I turned up my Leopold Vari-X II 3-9x scope to 9 power.
 I took aim with my elbow resting on my thigh for additional support, but could not keep the sight steady enough at that distance while sitting in my tree chair.
-It was not a good shot to take since I still did not have a clear view of his vitals.
+Despite that, it was not a good shot to take since I still did not have a clear view of his vitals.
 The buck kept slowly moving in and out of view.
-I got off the seat and went behind the tree I was sitting at and kneeled down on the ground placing my gun on the top rail of the seat and against the tree.
-This was much steadier position.
-The buck kept slowly moving to my right and appeared in and out of view behind trees.
+I got off my seat and moved behind the tree and kneeled down on the ground while placing my gun on the seat back rail and against the tree.
+This was much steadier position for a shot.
+The buck kept slowly moving to my right and continued to appear in and out of view behind trees.
 At times I could only see his hind quarters.
-Other times I could only see his head.
-It was now about 11:45AM and I followed him with my scope for another 8 minutes as he when in an out of view.
-About 15 yards to the right of the buck was more thick stuff and I would lose a chance to take a shot.
+At other times I could only see his head.
+It was now about 11:45AM and I followed him with my scope for another 8 minutes as he went in and out of view.
+I have been watching this buck for over 45 minutes and he only traveled 90 yards with no good opportunities for me to take a shot.
 The buck was only 15 yards away from disappearing into the thicker forest to the right.

 At 11:53AM he took another step into the open and was more broad side with an exposed shoulder area.
 I never shot my rifle on the range at more than 100 yards.
 At over 200 yards I thought I would have to shoot high.
-I aimed at the top his shoulder in anticipation that the bullet may drop a bit at that distance.
+I aimed at the very top and behind his shoulder blade in anticipation that the bullet may drop a bit at that distance.
 I pulled off a shot.
-I lost sight of him with the shake of the gun blast.
-I could see the doe about 20 yards to the left of him.
-She was standing there looking to the right toward where the buck was standing.
-5 minutes past and I still could not see the buck amongst the trees.
-Then while scanning the area, I saw him standing with his head and shoulder in full view between the trees.
+The gun shook and I lost sight of him in the scope.
+I could see the doe about 20 yards to the left of where he was standing and she was looking in his direction.
+I continued scanning the area for 5 minutes and did not see him.
+Did I hit him?
+Was he on the ground?
+Then surprisingly, I saw him standing with his head and shoulder in full view between the trees.
 I must have missed high on my previous shot.
-He was standing at a quarter stance toward me and was looking right.
-I thought he was about 250 yards from my position so I decided to shoot high again at the top of his shoulder.
+He was standing at a quarter stance toward me and was looking to my right.
+I decided to shoot high again at about an inch below the top of his withers.
 I took a breath and pulled off a second shot.
 Again with the blast of the gun I lost sight of him in the scope.
 After about 10 seconds I heard the doe snort as she darted back up the mountain side and to the left.
 It was 11:59AM.

-At Noon was another radio check-in.
-I told Mark that I had taken two shots at a buck but was unsure that I hit him.
+The next radio check-in was at noon.
+I told Mark that I had taken the two shots that he heard at a buck but was unsure that I hit him.